Yamatai: Location

 The location of Yamatai-koku is one of the most contentious topics in Japanese history.
 Generations of historians have debated "the Yamatai controversy" and have hypothesized numerous localities, some of which are fanciful like Okinawa (Farris 1998:245).
-General consensus centers around two likely locations of Yamatai, either northern Kyūshū or Yamato Province in the Kinki region of central Honshū.
+General consensus centers around two likely locations of Yamatai, either northern Kyūshū or Yamato Province in the Kinai (Kinki) region of central Honshū.
 Imamura describes the controversy.